GoldbarGames/GoldbarGames.github.io/detective-butler/butler2.md

 ## Features
 <ul>
   <li>Experience many self-contained stories all connected through an over-arching plot.</li>
-  <li>Investigate 3D environments and save any clues you find to your inventory.</li>
+  <li>Investigate crime scenes and save clues to your inventory.</li>
-  <li>Interrogate suspects and use their own words as evidence against them.</li>
+  <li>Interrogate suspects and look past their lies to find the truth.</li>
-  <li>Confront each culprit and prove them guilty in a unique debate system.</li>
-  <li>Play each chapter as soon as they are released using one game client.</li>
+  <li>Stop the serial killer from claiming their next victim!</li>
 </ul>

-The game will be broken down into many chapters you can read by downloading the Detective Butler Game Client.
-Each chapter contains its own stand-alone mystery, which when solved advances the main storyline.
-We will be releasing the chapters once per week, so you'll have enough time to play each mystery before moving on to the next one.

 ## Credits for Detective Butler: The Serial Murders